-The Dublin Gulch property includes the Eagle Gold Project and the Wolf Tungsten Deposit (previously referred to as the Mar-Tungsten Deposit).
+The Dublin Gulch property includes the Eagle Gold Project, the Wolf Tungsten Deposit (previously referred to as the Mar-Tungsten Deposit), Potato Hills Trend, NND Cat B land and other targets.
 The property is located 85 km by road north of the village of Mayo in the Yukon, Canada.
 The property is centered on the confluence of the Haggart Creek and Dublin Gulch, at approximately 64°02' N and 135°50' W. The property comprises an aggregate area of 64,608 hectares.